 - The Authority provides regional transit services in the Roaring Fork Valley (from Aspen to Glenwood Springs, Colorado) and in the I-70 Corridor (from Glenwood Springs to Rifle, Colorado).
-Additionally, the Authority owns a rail corridor in the Roaring Fork Valley and maintains the Rio Grande Trail for pedestrian, bike, and equestrian use. - In 2022, the Transit Program will continue to provide essential services needed to support the regional workforce and economy.
-Prior to the unprecedented COVID-19 pandemic, that first affected the region in mid-March 2020, the Authority's transit services would generally transport over 5 million passengers annually.
-However, through October 2021, ridership increased by approximately 21% when compared to through October 2020, which is primarily due to increases in demand and a seated capacity increase from 50% to 100% implemented in June 2022.
-The Authority estimates a continued upward trend in ridership to approximately 3.7 million in 2022.
-The service plan assumes baseline service levels (pre-COVID-19) and will cover approximately 5.8 million miles within a 70-mile region, operating and maintaining approximately 100 large transit vehicles with approximately 380 employees during peak winter season. - The service plan will cover approximately 5.8 million miles within a 70-mile region, operating and maintaining approximately 100 large transit vehicles with approximately 380 employees during peak winter season.
+Additionally, the Authority owns a rail corridor in the Roaring Fork Valley and maintains the Rio Grande Trail for pedestrian, bike, and equestrian use. - In 2023, the Transit Program will continue to provide essential services needed to support the regional workforce and economy.
+As the impacts of the COVID-19 pandemic subsides, the Authority estimates a continued upward trend in ridership, following is a 5-year comparison: